monorepo-rocks/monorepo-rocks/apps/llm-rules/README.md

 - Token-efficient design - LLMs can see rule applicability without reading content
 - Comprehensive error handling and YAML sanitization

+## Roadmap

+Future enhancements planned:

+- **Auto-reload after rule changes** - Automatically detect and reload rule files when they change, eliminating the need to restart the server
+- **Dynamic project directory tool** - Add an MCP tool to set the project directory dynamically, removing the need for the `--dir` flag
+- **Nested cursor rules support** - Load `.cursor/rules/` directories from subdirectories and expose them contextually based on the current working location

 ## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md) for development setup and guidelines.